Which is the UK's best energy supplier in 2022?

 Not sure how much energy your household consumes?
 Try using our consumption calculator.

-Switching to the best energy supplier for you is quick and easy.
-After you register, you’ll have a 14-day cooling-off period, during which you can cancel the switch and nothing happens.
+Switching energy supplier is quick and easy.
+Once you register, you’ll have a 14-day cooling-off period, during which you can cancel the switch and nothing happens.
 After this two-week period ends, it can take up to a week before the supply officially switches.
 You can rest assured that at no time will your energy supply be interrupted.